mendi-fromer/TLVzarathustra/README.md

 - 👋 Hi, I’m @TLVzarathustra
-- 👀 I’m interested in women and books
+- 👀 I’m interested in books, playing piano
-- 🌱 I’m currently learning the meaning of life with breaks of learning java, algorithms, html, etc.
+- 🌱 I’m currently learning the meaning of life with breaks of learning java, algorithms, web, etc.
 - 📫 How to reach me: drive in TLV next to the opera building

 <!---